tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 You've now completed Module 10 and built a functional, web-based management console for Cisco IOS XE routers!
 You can now:

 *   Understand the benefits and architecture of a centralized management console.
-*   Implement inventory management using a YAML file.
+*   Implement inventory management using an SQLite database.
 *   Perform remote router actions (reboot, backup, show logging) via Netmiko.
 *   Display and download command output from the web GUI.
 *   Monitor interface bandwidth utilization using RESTCONF and display it in a Flask dashboard.